veeso-dev/blog.veeso.dev/src/blog/post-14/index-en.md

 ---
 date: '2024-07-12 16:00:00'
 slug: 'implementing-a-generic-range-parser-in-rust'
-title: "Implementing a generic range parser in Rust"
+title: 'Implementing a generic range parser in Rust'
 subtitle: "Well it looks easy, but it's not"
 author: 'veeso'
 featuredImage: ./featured.jpeg